 Over the past few months I’ve been asked over and over again from friends, family, and readers “how do I start a blog?”.
 Well, over the next few weeks I’m going to show you how to build a successful blog.

 A guest post is a chance to share your ideas with a whole new set of readers.
 When you write a guest post you want it to be AMAZING- not only as a respectful gesture to your hostess but to gain new readers.
 A guest post is by far the BEST promotion you can do for your blog– so I’ve compiled some tips so you can ROCK IT!

 Your guest post should not be something that has already been posted on your site- it should be new and fresh.
-No one is going to come visit you if you’re content is something they’ve already read…. plus it’s disrespectful to your hostess to give her a used post— would you take a week old half eaten casserole to a dinner party?
+No one is going to come visit you if you’re content is something they’ve already read…. plus it’s disrespectful to your hostess to give her a used post— plus, Google will punish both of you for duplicate content thus killing your SEO!

 Research the blog that you’re posting on…. what does the hostess usually blog about?
 Does she focus on family life or single life?
 Are her followers younger or older?
 Are her blog posts family oriented?
-You want to gear your post so that it’s something that you’re hostesses readers will find interesting.
+You want to gear your post so that it’s something that you’re hostess’ readers will find interesting.
 Let’s face it, YOU WANT PEOPLE TO READ YOUR POST, if they don’t find it relevant they’re not going to read it.

 You wouldn’t want to post about Lady Gaga’s current fashion faux pas on a family values and faith blog.

 Brag a little about what your site is about.
 Include a picture- it helps when people can put a face to the writer.